© 2019 - International Centre for Investigative Reporting

-She was, however, sceptical about the procedure not because her doctors were unsure the cancerous tumour would not reoccur in the future but the cost of the surgery would gulp over ₦2 million.
+She was, however, sceptical about the procedure not because her doctors were unsure the cancerous tumour would not grow in the future but the cost of the surgery would gulp over ₦2 million.

 This amount was beyond her means being a widow whose livelihood depended on earnings from her small farm.
 Hannah, therefore, decided to take a herbal treatment.

 A friend who claimed her mother was cured of cancer using herbal medicines directed her to the herbal medicine practitioner who administered the treatment.
 Israel, who is also a medical doctor and dabbles into herbal medicine, assured her that her cancer would be cured within six months if she maintained a natural diet and took the herbal drugs regularly.